|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 The town has many fine restaurants.
 On market day, Le Bistrot des Halles, Rue Bannelier is friendly and good value, but be sure to book.
 Also on the market square, David Zuddas has opened a contemporary bistro, DZ'Envies with menus from 15 euros.

 Behind the church of Notre Dame, the Quartier Jean Jacques Rousseau is of particular interest.
 Antique shops, galleries and decoration shops make this the avant-garde place to be.
 Visit the Maison Millière, one of the oldest medieval buildings in Rue de la Chouette, and now a tea room with pretty garden terrace.
 The setting was used in the film Cyrano de Bergerac.
-Down the road, La Cuisine de Madeleine offers cookery lessons, and visit the Open Art Galerie at 8 Rue Auguste-Comte to view the work of 40 contemporary French artists, featuring 400 works.
+Visit the Open Art Galerie at 8 Rue Auguste-Comte to view the work of 40 contemporary French artists, featuring 400 works.

 Don’t leave town without trying a Kir, the white wine and cassis apéritif, named after Canon Kir.

 Places to stay